• Phone

 Bran Castle and Sighisoara, Romania

-Bran Castle is a Romanian national monument.
+Bran Castle is a Romanian national monument and easily the most famous historic European castle in Romania.
 This Saxon fortress is situated along the border of Transylvania and Wallachia.
 The stunning fortified medieval citadel is a World Heritage Site and includes the castle with its secret passages, a medieval clock tower, churches, and other historic buildings.
 While in Romania, one should also visit Sighisoara, a small Transylvanian town northwest of Bran Castle and the oldest fortified medieval village that is still inhabited, for which it has been listed as a World Heritage Site.
 It is also the place of birth of Vlad Dracula.

 Kamyanets-Podilsky, Ukraine